Soyeon-ErinLee/My-MATLAB-Functions/README.md

 # Time_series
-my mannual functions for Time Series Analysis using MATLAB
+Mnnual functions for Time Series Analysis using MATLAB